 Typically you will be able to view online portfolios that show extensive samples of the associates’ work.
 If there are multiple associates with availability on your date, you may be free to choose the one whose work and personality appeal the most.
 Unfortunately, there will not be an opportunity to interview or meet several candidates and make a choice that way.

 The next step will be jumping on a phone call with the associate.
 The business owner will also be there to lead the conversation.
-This will be your first time to chat to both people.
+This will be your first time to chat with both people.
 The owner will guide you through next steps.

 Typically you will not have any contact with the associate again until the wedding day (or engagement shoot).
 This is due to them being an independent contractor, usually with their own business or full-time job.
 An associate is only contracted at specific times when you’re paying for that service.
 They are not an employee who is available anytime during office hours.